 Myrene Koch is the elected prosecutor for Allegan County.
-Emily Jipp was the assistant prosecutor who tried this case.
+Emily Jipp was the assistant prosecutor who tried this case; Ryan Maesen represented Mr. Loew.

 The presiding trial judge, the Honorable Margaret Zuzich Bakker, sent three emails during the trial to Prosecutor Koch.
 (Appendix A).
 A third party secured the emails by Freedom of Information Act request after the trial and sentencing had concluded.
 Upon receipt of the emails and on two additional, unrelated grounds, Defendant moved for new trial.
 Judge Bakker then recused herself from the case.
 As to the emails, Judge Baillargeon found that while he was convinced no unlawful purpose was intended by Judge Bakker with respect to the emails, the appearance of impropriety, specifically that of "coaching," compelled that a new trial occur.
 He stated, "But it just creates that appearance that you have this coaching situation or, at the very least, flagging as to boy, you better address this."
 (Motion transcript of October 29, 2020, hereafter "MT", at 29-30).
 And, "[It is] pursuant to this appearance - the breech (sic) of the appearance - that I am going to grant the motion for a second trial in this matter..."
 (MT at 32).
-The People do not dispute that the email exchange occurred between Ms. Koch and Judge Bakker.
-However, the emails relate to broader administrative issues.
-The emails provided no advantage to the prosecution and referenced information already in the record.
-There is no indication that either litigator was aware of the emails.
+Judge Baillargeon also acknowledged that he had not read the transcript of proceeding.
+Thus, he was not an adequately informed observer.
+(MT at 30).
+See Adair, 474 Mich at 1039.

-The morning of the first day of trial, August 27, 2019, in her opening statement, Ms. Jipp addressed missteps in the investigation by the Michigan State Police (MSP) as follows:
+Context is critical in considering the notion that Judge Bakker was "coaching" or "flagging" issues that the prosecution needed to address.
+It was the trial prosecutor, Emily Jipp, who flagged the issues for consideration by the courtroom at large.
+First, on the morning of the first day of trial, August 27, 2019, in her opening statement, Ms. Jipp addressed missteps in the investigation by the Michigan State Police (MSP) as follows: